The Whitlams: 1996–2000: Eternal Nightcap and Love This City

 AllMusic's Jonathan Lewis compared Love This City to their previous album, "this disc is less cohesive, covering a wide range of subject matter.
 The song style is different here, too, as Freedman allows his piano to take a back seat to guitars or brass on a number of tracks.
 The city of the title is Sydney, and many of these songs relate to its changing face."
-He described "You Gotta Love This City" as "less-than-complimentary reaction to the commercialism of the Olympic Games" and "Blow Up the Pokies" as detailing the "infiltration of gambling machines into suburban bars and clubs."
+He described "You Gotta Love This City" as "less-than-complimentary reaction to the commercialism of the Olympic Games" and "Blow Up the Pokies" as detailing the "infiltration of gambling machines (pokies) into suburban bars and clubs."
+Freedman had found himself frustrated that the venues he performed at were replacing live music for pokies, writing the song in response.
 Nimmervoll described how the album "was again recorded in a number of studios, with a changed line-up, leaning on the same and new songwriting collaborations.
 It couldn't match the emotional charge that came with Eternal Nightcap but did enough to ensure The Whitlams' survival."

-Former founding member, Andy Lewis committed suicide in Sydney in February 2000.
+Former founding member, Andy Lewis committed suicide in Sydney in February 2000, after losing a weeks wage to pokies.
 A month after Lewis' death a benefit concert was held at the Metro club in Sydney to raise money for his wife and child.
 The event was hosted by Paul McDermott, Mikey Robins and Steve Abbott (The Sandman), and performers included Max Sharam, and The Gadflys.
 During the Whitlam's Canadian tour in April, supporting Blue Rodeo, they received word that Lewis was dead.
 "Blow Up the Pokies" had been co-written by Freedman and Greta Gertler before Lewis' death – as a statement about the destruction in Lewis' life due to gambling.
 Freedman wrote "The Curse Stops Here" to describe being the 'last one' of the original line-up and voicing his determination to survive.
 "The Curse Stops Here" was included as a B-side track on the single version of "Blow Up the Pokies".